hkmodd/PCSX2-MCP/README.md

 - **DebugServer plugin**: GPL-3.0 (derivative work)
 - **MCP Server**: MIT

-This project packages a modified version of PCSX2 under GPL-3.0.
-Full source for the modifications is included in the `source/` directory.
+The GitHub Release includes a pre-built PCSX2 binary (GPL-3.0).
+Full source for our modifications is provided in `pcsx2-plugin/` (this repo) and also bundled in the release zip under `source/`.
+The unmodified PCSX2 source is available at [github.com/PCSX2/pcsx2](https://github.com/PCSX2/pcsx2).